 The kitchen is such an important part of the home and in our designs.
 We believe that a simple solution along an entire wall with a separate pantry is the best option.
 Also keeping light and bright colours creates an open space feel.
 A single linear concept that accommodates all the facilities that one desires to allow for all cuisines.

-All secondary residences to be built in 2018 are required to be able to convert to disability compliant.
+All secondary residences built in 2018 are required to be able to convert to disability compliant.
 This must be completed with minimal changes to make it suitable for anyone who may be handicapped.
 Therefore the bathroom is larger than a standard bathroom to allow for a wheelchair.
 I would suggest that the bathroom is accessible from the living, kitchen or laundry area and not from the bedrooms.
 This is so guests can feel comfortable without entering a private bedroom space.

 The rumpus & dining

 We recommend a combined rumpus and dining area with L shaped lounges and a 4 seater round table.
 These stereotypically have been the best options.
 We feel this would be the best in all granny flats/ secondary residences.
-You want to make sure that the kitchen is separated from the dining area before it reached the lounge/ rumpus area.
+You want to make sure that the kitchen is separated from the dining area before it reaches the lounge/ rumpus area.
 This creates a segregated living with designated spots and opens up space.

 In summary, the design should always look for the simplest method.
 This is to provide the greatest value of open space while using the minimalist approach.